catherinepope/papermod/content/workshops/resources/narrative-cv-example-stem.md

 showBreadcrumbs: true
 ---

 This is a **fictitious** narrative CV created to demonstrate the OCAR structure in response to [an equally fictitious funding call](../funding-call-stem/).
-It's designed to help you understand how the framework works, not to provide a template to copy.
+It's designed to help you understand how the [R4RI format](https://www.ukri.org/apply-for-funding/develop-your-application/resume-for-research-and-innovation-r4ri-guidance/) works, not to provide a template to copy.
 Any resemblance to real research is coincidental.

 Use this example for understanding the approach, then make it your own.